Concealed Carry & Alcohol Fines & Penalties in Wisconsin

 How Gun Charges Get Paired with Drunk Driving

-Most people who are facing this charge were pulled over an arrested for a drunk driving.
-At some point during the interaction with the officer they probably were very polite and cooperative and told the officer they were a conceal carry holder and that their firearm was in the glove box, center console, or perhaps under the seat.
-As a reward for their honesty, they will likely be facing the new charge and that exposes them to jail time.
-The reason is because of Wisconsin’s “constructive possession” law.
-What constructive possession means is that even if you were never physically touching something, if you were aware of its presence and if it was within reach or “lunging distance” then that is legally the same effect as though you were touching it.
-As a result, even if you did not touch the firearm while you were intoxicated and had no intention of touching the firearm while intoxicated, you can still be charged as though you were in possession of the firearm while intoxicated.
+Most people who are facing this charge were pulled over and arrested for a drunk driving.
+At some point during the interaction with the officer they probably were very cooperative and told the officer they have a concealed carry permit and that their firearm was in the glove box, center console, or perhaps under the seat.
+As a reward for their honesty, they will likely face the additional charge, which can land them jail time.
+This is because of Wisconsin’s “constructive possession” law.
+What constructive possession means is that even if you were never physically touching something, if you were aware of its presence and if it was within reach or “lunging distance,” then it is legally the same as actually touching it.
+Even if you did not touch the firearm while you were intoxicated and had no intention of touching the firearm while intoxicated, you can still be charged as though you were physically in possession of the firearm while intoxicated.

-Depending upon what county this happens in, there may be a very good chance that you will actually be convicted of the crime that will stay on your record for life and may actually serve jail time along with other penalties.
+Depending upon what county this happens in, there is a good chance you will actually be convicted of a crime that will stay on your record for life and you may actually serve jail time and face other penalties, as well.
 Doesn't sound fair, does it?

 Wisconsin Law and How It Plays Out

-We are not here to defend how law enforcement and prosecutors around the state are choosing to exercise their discretion.
-However, different District Attorney’s Offices in the last few years have begun charging people criminally and seeking criminal convictions under these kinds of circumstances.
+We are not here to question how law enforcement and prosecutors around the state are choosing to exercise their discretion.
+However, over the last few years various District Attorney’s Offices have begun charging people criminally under exactly these kinds of circumstances.